 So, what is normal wear and tear?
 Well, in California, there is no exact definition.
 An acceptable definition of normal wear and tear would be the normal or expected deterioration of an item which will occur under typical use.
 Carpets become matted with use, shiny surfaces can become dull with cleaning.

 The landlord is responsible for maintaining the property and the longer you live in an apartment, the more it should show signs of usage.
 The signs of usage like the carpet getting matted-down, the paint fading, etc. are normal wear and tear.
 In the State of California where there is a lack of clarity on the issue, having a lease with a definition of normal vs. abnormal wear and tear is more important.
 If you are not sure what normal wear and tear is, be sure to ask your landlord plenty of questions and be comfortable with the information.

-Repainting an apartment or a room after one year is not normal but repainting after three years is.
+Repainting an apartment or a room after one year is not normal.
+But repainting an apartment after three years is considered normal.
 At the end of the day, the longer that a resident is in an apartment, the less cost they should be responsible for as long as the unit is returned in good condition.

 5. Don’t wait until the last day to pack, clean, or move.

 Don’t put off packing.
 If you wait until the last day to pack, there will not be enough time to clean your apartment or to get organized for an efficient move.
 Streamline your belongings.
 Moving stuff that you will end up throwing away later is a waste of effort.
 Donate, bequeath, dispose of things you don’t need.
 Remember not to leave anything in the apartment.
 Take ALL of your belongings.
 If you do leave stuff behind, someone will have to clean-up after you and dispose of everything.
 This means an additional expense for you.